-Being sick with a respiratory infection caused by a virus can cause coughing and trouble breathing after a workout, as can having problems with the vocal chords or suffering from allergies.
+Being sick with a respiratory infection caused by a virus can lead to trouble breathing and coughing after a workout, as can having problems with the vocal chords or suffering from allergies.
+If you've been prescribed an inhaler for some reason, the British Lung Foundation advises using it half an hour before you head out to exercise.
+And always keep it with you.
 You may also cough or have trouble breathing after exercise if you're in poor physical shape and have exercised beyond your physical capabilities.

 Treating any underlying medical problem, such as asthma, a respiratory infection or allergies, can help manage coughing and other symptoms after exercise.
 You can also try sticking to exercising in warm, humid weather, or try swimming for your workout.
 Avoid exercises that require long periods of physical activity, such as basketball or running, and try playing basketball, biking or hiking instead.